Encyclopedia Dramatica: Reception

 One cannot reason with a multitude, let alone appeal to its conscience.
 If any of its members are not susceptible to reason or conscience—the province of the ego ideal, and therefore of the divide that characterizes subjectivity—then the trolling will proceed.

 On December 16, 2008, Encyclopedia Dramatica won the People's Choice Winners category for favorite wiki in Mashable's 2nd Annual Open Web Awards, with wikiHow as the runner-up and Wikipedia coming in third.

 In December 2008, a message on Encyclopedia Dramatica asked for donations and claimed that the website was under attack and had lost its advertisers.

 In January 2010, the Encyclopedia Dramatica article Aboriginal was removed from the search engine results of Google Australia, after a lawyer filed a complaint with the Australian Human Rights Commission saying its content was racist.
 A search on terms related to the article produced a message that one of the results has been removed after a legal request relating to Australia's Racial Discrimination Act (RDA).
 The publicity surrounding this served to raise the profile of the site.
-In March 2010, it was reported that the Australian Human Rights Commission had notified the site by e-mail that according to Australian law, the article Aboriginal could be in breach of Sections 18C and 18D of its RDA.
+In March 2010, it was reported that the Australian Human Rights Commission had notified the site by e-mail that according to Australian law, the article in question could be in breach of Sections 18C and 18D of its RDA.

 In 2020, a Canadian court heard that Alek Minassian, perpetrator of the Toronto van attack, was motivated in part by writings on Encyclopedia Dramatica relating to mass murderers, ranking them by "kill counts" and kill-to-injury ratios.

+In academic research, Encyclopedia Dramatica has been studied for its role in shaping and archiving the language of antagonistic online subcultures.
+Linguistic and sociological analyses describe the site as a key repository for controversial vernacular, noting that its wiki structure helped consolidate the language community of these subcultures by archiving the roots of specific memes.Hagen, Sal.
+"On the Vernacular Language Games of an Antagonistic Online Subculture."
+Frontiers in Sociology (2022).
+PMC: 9355653.

+The site is frequently cited in legal scholarship concerning internet harassment, cybermobs, and platform liability.
+Legal analysts contrast Encyclopedia Dramatica with platforms structurally designed for illicit transactions; while the site's culture celebrates trolling and harassment, its open-wiki format relies entirely on user-generated behavior, complicating the application of civil conspiracy and tort liability against the platform itself.Strickland, C. "Cybermobs, Civil Conspiracy, and Tort Liability."
+Fordham Urban Law Journal 44, no. 1 (2017).

+Anthropological studies of the site often connect its underlying culture of "lulz" to the mythological trickster archetype.
+Scholars observe that Encyclopedia Dramatica serves as a cultural archive for internet tricksters, documenting pranks and extreme satire that deliberately ignore social taboos to provoke emotional reactions.Beyer, Jessica L. "The Chaotic Freedom Fighter: Anonymous as the Trickster of Cyberculture."
+Indiana University ScholarWorks (2014).